brandonjschwartz/engineering-website/_posts/sales.md

 The jacket cover claims the book will
 > ...change how you see the world and transform what you do at work, at school, and at home.

-That pretty bold, but it looks like a good read.
+That's pretty bold, but it does look like a good read.
 And it seems applicable to our mission at YP - helping businesses and communities grow.

 Too busy to read it?